 - Skip the waiting room: Many Rush Copley Medical Group offices now offer the option of skipping the waiting room by allowing patients to check in on their phones via MyRushApp when they arrive and wait in their cars until it’s time for their visit.

-- Expanded COVID-19 testing: We are testing every surgical patient for COVID-19 before surgery.
-Also, if you have symptoms of COVID-19 or if you have a temperature of 100°F, we are offering testing for patients in our designated COVID-19 clinic.
+- Expanded COVID-19 testing: Rush does not require pre-procedure COVID-19 testing for patients who are fully vaccinated for COVID-19 (individuals who are 14 days past completion of their vaccine series only).
+Pre-procedure testing is only required for individuals who have not been vaccinated.
+Also, if you have symptoms of COVID-19 or if you have a temperature of 100°F, we are offering testing for patients.

 - Bringing care to you: In many of our clinics, we are able to bring some diagnostic testing, such as blood draws and other tests, directly to your exam room rather than having you visit several different labs and locations while you’re here.
 This allows you to limit the amount of time you spend at our locations and have fewer interactions.